Wish Me Luck

 The series also addressed social issues and divisions under wartime conditions.
 A great deal of attention was also paid to creating the social context of the operatives, the drama of their work, against the backdrop of an intensely detailed local "colour" in both wartime Britain and France.

 "Wish Me Luck (as You Wave Me Goodbye)" is a song made popular during the Second World War by Gracie Fields.

 Principal cast and crew

-The first series centered around the exploits of two recruits:
+The first series centred around the exploits of two recruits: